gimerstedt/realmpage/README.md

 realmpage
 =========

 An html-page for running Realm of the Mad God.
-Settings and configurations should be in rotmg.htm.
+Rename settings_sample.js to settings.js.